sethreidnz/employee-cv-manager-app/README.md

 This app is based on the [React-Redux-Starter-Kit](https://github.com/davezuko/react-redux-starter-kit) and the docs for that can be found [here](https://github.com/davezuko/react-redux-starter-kit/blob/master/README.md)

-The below is an abridged version to get you started.
+The below is an abridged version to get you started running the application.
+If you want to see some discussion of some key aspects as discussed at the [CHCH.JS](https://www.meetup.com/CHCH-JS/) meetup [click here](discussion.md).

 ## Requirements
 * node `^4.5.0`